Skip to Content

 Apple Bird Feeder or Squirrel Feeder:

-1. Wash apples and cut off one third (See photo)
+1. Wash apples and cut off one-third (See photo)

 2. Hollow out the larger half of the apple with a spoonEasy To Make Bird and Squirrel FeedersEasy To Make Bird and Squirrel Feeders

-3. In a large bowl, mix approximately a half cup of peanut butter with a cup of Companion bird seed (or wildlife food if you want to make this for squirrels or chipmunks).
+3. In a large bowl, mix approximately a half cup of peanut butter with a cup of bird seed (or wildlife food if you want to make this for squirrels or chipmunks).

 4. Pack the hollowed portion of the apple with peanut butter and seed mixtureEasy To Make Bird and Squirrel FeedersEasy To Make Bird and Squirrel Feeders